miki681/spa-project/README.md

 # SPA Project

-This is a Single Page Application (SPA) built with React.
+Order Food is a Single Page Application (SPA) built with React.
 The project demonstrates how to manage a shopping cart using React Context API and provides how  to add, remove, and submit orders.

 ## Features